SBit-Project/sbit.dev/docs/SBit-Core/Building/gitian-building.md

 ---
 title: Gitian building
-description: Setup instructions for a Gitian build of SBit Core using a Debian VM or physical system.
+description: Setup instructions for a Gitian build of Sbit Core using a Debian VM or physical system.
 keywords: [sbit, bitcoin, blockchain, ethereum]
 sidebar_position: 8
 ---

-*Setup instructions for a Gitian build of SBit Core using a Debian VM or physical system.*
+*Setup instructions for a Gitian build of Sbit Core using a Debian VM or physical system.*

 Gitian is the deterministic build process that is used to build the SBit Core executables.
 It provides a way to be reasonably sure that the